Reasons You Should Recycle Your Computer

 We’ve been taught since grade school that recycling is an important part of saving our environment.
 Certainly, that’s true now more than ever.
 The entire world is manufacturing and buying new gadgets at an alarmingly increasing rate.
 Though we might be indulging in our electronics more than before, we haven’t been taught how to properly dispose of our old cell phones and laptops.

 So, here are four good reasons why you should take your old laptops to an electronics recycler and do your tiny part of helping the environment.
-We hope by the end of this article you will be convinced that taking the time to recycle your laptop instead of throwing in the trash is the best decision.
+We hope by the end of this article you will be convinced that taking the time to sell your broken MacBook instead of throwing in the trash is the best decision.

 Reasons to recycle electronics: